peterbud/nitro-mcp-server

 Nitro MCP Server

 This project is an MCP (Model Context Protocol) server using streamable HTTP transport powered by the Nitro.
-It is designed to demonstrate how to implement an MCP Server.
-Please note currently there is no authentication implemented, so this is not suitable for production use.
+It is designed to demonstrate how to implement an MCP Server including authentication using pluggable providers.

 Features